Nolde and the North

 Please note that the 2G access plan will apply at the Bucerius Kunst Forum for exhibition and event operations from October 15, 2021.
 Proof of full Corona vaccination or recovery will then be required for admission.
 Children under the age of 12 are excluded.

-For the time being, children and adolescents under the age of 18 can also participate in all 2G offerings without proof of testing, vaccination or recovery.
+For the time being, children and adolescents under the age of 16 can also participate in all 2G offerings without proof of testing, vaccination or recovery.
 Children under the age of 7 are furthermore not required to wear a medical mask.
+We recommend wearing an FFP2 mask.
+Children under the age of 7 are not required to wear a medical mask.

 Emil Nolde is one of the best known and, due to his later National Socialist convictions, one of the most controversial artists of classical modernism.
 The exhibition, mounted by Bucerius Kunst Forum in cooperation with the Nolde Stiftung Seebüll, examines the artist’s early work for the first time in relation to nordic art.
 Around 80 of the artist’s works, most of them produced between 1900 and 1902, are juxtaposed with paintings by his Nordic contemporaries, including Georg Nicolai Achen, Anna Ancher, Vilhelm Hammershøi, Viggo Johansen, Peter Ilsted, Peder Severin Krøyer, Laurits Andersen Ring and Jens Ferdinand Willumsen.